wesnoth/wesnoth/players_changelog.md

  ### Miscellaneous and bug fixes
    * Fixed minimap buttons not doing anything (bug #2681)
    * Fixed some hotkeys triggering multiple commands on GNU/Linux (bug #1736)
+   * Attempting to save a screenshot with an unsupported format now shows an error message, instead of saving the screenshot as BMP with the requested extension.

 ## Version 1.13.12